Path of Exile 2: Development

 In November 2019, Grinding Gear Games announced the sequel, Path of Exile 2, during their Exilecon conference.
 The sequel was originally to be a new, seven-act story-line that would be available alongside the original campaign in the original Path of Exile with both the current and new storylines leading to the same shared endgame.
 Players would have the choice to play the Path of Exile or the sequel campaigns before reaching the same end-game.
 Players would be able to interact with each other regardless of their choice of campaign.
 However, in a 2023 announcement, it was revealed that the sequel would now be a separate game from the original Path of Exile with the sequel having a six-act campaign.
 However, most of the content purchased through microtransactions can be used across both games.

+The early access launch featured six of the planned twelve classes: Warrior, Monk, Mercenary, Sorceress, Witch, and Ranger.
+Early access launched with only three of the six acts the finished game will contain, as well as an evolved endgame system.
+The remaining classes, including the Druid and Huntress, were slated to be introduced in future updates.

+In the game's first major update, Dawn of the Hunt (Version 0.2.0), the Huntress class was added to the game, along with five new Ascendancies for the Huntress and existing classes.
+In the major update The Third Edict (Version 0.3.0), the original 'cruel' difficulty acts one to three was replaced with a new act four, and three mini-act interludes.
+The Druid class was introduced on December 12, 2025 in the Last of The Druids (Version 0.4.0) update, coinciding with an in-game economy reset, balance updates, and new gameplay mechanics.
+Return of the Ancients (Version 0.5.0) was released at the end of May 2026.
+This update included a massive endgame rebalance and reworking of a number of the core endgame mechanics.

 A beta version of Path of Exile 2 was originally expected to release in "very late" 2020.
 However, it was delayed due to COVID-19 lockdowns in New Zealand, China, and other parts of the world where the outsourcing companies are located.
 The game was released through early access for Windows PC, PlayStation 5, and Xbox Series X and Series S on December 6, 2024.
+The 1.0 release of the game is set to be released on 11 December 2026.

+Marae, pounamu armour, tekoteko, and other Māori imagery feature prominently in the Māori-inspired expansion of the game.
+Some Māori in the sector are questioning the use of specific Māori carving imagery which may be cultural appropriation.
+After concerns were raised, an investigation by Grinding Gear Games has led to the Māori carving imagery being removed.